Steinfeld, Austria: Economic sectors

-Of the 120 agricultural holdings in 2010, 31 were full-time and 73 part-time farms, two were run by partnerships and 14 by legal entities.
+Of the 120 agricultural holdings in 2010, 31 were full-time and 73 part-time farms; two were run by partnerships and 14 by legal entities.
 These 14 farmed over thirty per cent of the land, while full-time farmers farmed over forty per cent.
 Although the number of farms in the production sector increased from 2001 to 2011, the number of employees decreased.
 This mainly affected the manufacturing segment.
-The largest employers in the service sector were the social and public services and trade sectors.
+The largest employers in the service sector were the social and public services and the trade sectors.

 Commuters

-Of the approximately 860 employed people who lived in Steinfeld in 2011, one-third worked in the municipality, two-thirds commuted.
+Of the approximately 860 employed people who lived in Steinfeld in 2011, one-third worked in the municipality, and two-thirds commuted.
 160 people came to work in Steinfeld from the bypass.

 Traffic

 The Drautal road (B 100) and the Drautalbahn Drava Valley Railway (station “Steinfeld im Drautal”) run through the municipality.

 Politics

 Municipal council and mayor

 The municipal council of Steinfeld has 19 members and has been composed as follows since the municipal election in 2015: